Melbourne Family Lawyers

 What Should I Expect from the Family Mediation Process?

-During family mediation, a mediator or FDR practitioner helps the separating couple talk over their issues and come to an agreement.
-The goal of the mediation process is to avoid court proceedings.
+During family mediation, a Melbourne family lawyer, mediator, or FDR practitioner helps the separating couple talk over their issues and come to an agreement.
+The goal of the mediation process is to avoid family court proceedings.
 It allows the couple to reach an outcome that benefits and satisfies both of them.

 The mediator serves as a neutral third party.
 They facilitate the process without taking sides or making decisions.
 By encouraging the participants to talk openly and honestly, the mediator helps them identify the areas where they disagree.
 This person also points out available options and ways to fair compromises.
 The mediator helps keep the focus on the needs of everyone involved, including the children.

 Through mediation, participants can reach an agreement on decisions regarding:

 The mediation process tries to help a couple or family find common ground.
 Its goal is to reach an agreement in a calm, non-hostile environment by using open and focused communication.

 What Our Family Law Mediation Services Include